hse-aml/intro-to-dl/README.md

 Coursera Jupyter Environment can be slow if many learners use it heavily.
 Our tasks are compute-heavy and we recommend to run them on your hardware for optimal performance.

+You will need a computer with at least 4GB of RAM.

 There're two options to setup the Jupyter Notebooks locally: Docker container and Anaconda.

 ### Docker container option (best for Mac/Linux)